ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 then you’re digging your own grave when the only remaining option will be to squash them all into one giant ball of mud.
-In order to avoid that I like to prune my git trees at least once per day.
+In order to avoid that I prune my git trees at least once per day.

 `git rebase --interactive` is an amazing tool for that.
 It lets you rearrange, split and squash, and meld commits